 Papers:

-• Hsu, Brian and Yiwen Peng.
-To appear.
+- Hsu, Brian and Yiwen Peng.
+2024.
 Positions of Mandarin classifiers in and out of compounds: implications for Distinctness, selection, and projection.
-Submitted to WCCFL 39 proceedings. [submitted draft] [draft on lingbuzz]
+In WCCFL 39 proceedings. [available online]

 Presentations: